 Make sure your cameras are ready when this dessert comes to the table because you will want to savor every bite and moment!

-We cannot rave enough about Cedars Grill at Lough Eske Castle Hotel and Spa.
+I cannot rave enough about Cedars Grill at Lough Eske Castle Hotel and Spa.
 Not only is it the best Donegal restaurant, but it is also inside a castle.
 Make reservations now and as a bonus, stay at the hotel, it is absolutely amazing and the best place to relax in Ireland.

 Cedars Grill at Lough Eske Castle Hotel & Spa

 Open daily for dinner: 6pm – 10pm